publiccodenet/CraftSpace/SvelteKit/BackSpace/README.md

 The system handles resolutions as follows:

+1. **Cache Levels**:
+   - **metadata**: Encoded directly in JSON as base64 strings
+   - **server**: Stored as image files on the server/CDN only
+   - **client**: Cached in the Unity client for offline use (also implies server caching)

-1. **Embedded in Metadata**:
+2. **Embedded in Metadata**:
-   - 1x1 and 2x3 resolutions are stored as hex color strings directly in metadata
+   - Resolutions with `cacheLevel: "metadata"` are stored as base64 encoded pixel data
    - These are always available to the Unity client without additional requests
+   - Example: `"1x1": "AAABBB=="` (base64 encoded pixel data)
-   - Example: `"1x1": "4080FF"` or `"2x3": "FF2010,80A0C0,20FF40,D0D0D0,302080,FFC040"`
+   - Example: `"2x3": "AAABBBCCCDDDEEEFFF=="` (base64 encoded pixel data)

-2. **Atlas Generation**:
-   - For each enabled resolution level, the system generates texture atlases
-   - Atlases pack multiple book covers into a single texture for efficient loading
-   - Each resolution level has its own atlas files and metadata

-3. **Selective Caching**:
+3. **Caching Strategy**:
    - Collections marked with `includeInUnity: true` have their metadata included in the Unity build
-   - Within each collection, only resolution levels marked with `cacheInUnity: true` are embedded
+   - Within each collection, resolution levels are cached according to their `cacheLevel`:
+     - `metadata`: Always included in collection metadata as base64 encoded strings
+     - `client`: Included in Unity build as atlas files (and also on server)
+     - `server`: Only available from the SvelteKit server/CDN
-   - Higher resolution assets are loaded on-demand from the SvelteKit server or CDN
+   - Higher resolution assets are loaded on-demand as needed

 ### Collection Processing Workflow